-Experience in similar geological settings across the Canadian Shield suggests that the potential for deep groundwater resources at repository depths is low throughout the Ignace area.
+Experience from other areas in the Canadian Shield suggests that the potential for groundwater resources at repository depths is low throughout the Ear Falls area.
 Active groundwater flow is generally confined to localized shallow fractured systems, in the upper 300 m.
 At greater depth, permeability tends to decrease as fractures become less common and interconnected.
 Groundwater at such depths is also generally saline.
-The absence of groundwater resources at repository depth would need to be confirmed during subsequent site evaluation stages, if the community remains interested in continuing with the site selection process.
+The absence of groundwater resources at repository depth would, however, need to be confirmed during subsequent site evaluation stages, if the community remains interested in continuing with the site selection process.